Jose Rodriguez (intelligence officer): Career after CIA

-After reportedly being heavily recruited to join the international security firm Blackwater, Rodriguez instead joined the privately-owned National Interest Security Company in Fairfax, Virginia, which combined several formerly independent companies.
+After reportedly being heavily recruited to join the international security firm Blackwater, Rodriguez instead joined the privately owned National Interest Security Company in Fairfax, Virginia, which combined several formerly independent companies.
 In NISC, Rodriguez was made a senior vice president in Edge Consulting, an intelligence assessment and strategy consulting group.
 Edge Consulting (now a part of IBM) was founded by Chris Whitlock and Frank Strickland to assess intelligence performance with special emphasis on Iraq and Afghanistan, while also working issues in the broader intelligence community.
 NISC was purchased by IBM in March 2010.
 Rodriguez appeared in some press around the acquisition by IBM as part of the rationale for the big firm's purchase of NISC, with its specialization in the intelligence and defense communities.

 In 2012, Rodriguez's book Hard Measures was published.
-It details the story of the campaign against Al Qaeda.
+It details the story of the campaign against al-Qaeda.
 This effort, or the CIA's lead portion of it, concerns the capture of a number of the key operational leaders in Al Qaeda's global network.
-Rodriguez recently told Time magazine that leads coming from key detainees early in the campaign against Al Qaeda were crucial in ultimately leading to the raid on Osama bin Laden's compound.
+Rodriguez told Time magazine that leads coming from key detainees early in the campaign against al-Qaeda were crucial in ultimately leading to the raid on Osama bin Laden's compound.
 Rodriguez readily admits the role of other sources and efforts, but argues the impact of the interrogation of senior leaders early on should not be lost.
 As Time reported directly, "Rodriguez agrees that other events played a role in developing the intelligence on bin Laden's whereabouts.
 And he says that despite widespread focus on KSM, al Libbi's information was the most important.
 Both KSM and al Libbi were held at CIA black sites and subjected to enhanced interrogation techniques," Rodriguez says.
 "Abu Faraj was not waterboarded, but his information on the courier was key."
 Rodriguez's claims about the efficacy of torture in the manhunt for Osama bin Laden were directly contradicted by the Senate Intelligence Committee report on CIA torture, which reported that targeting of bin Laden's courier, Abu Ahmed al-Kuwaiti, was underway before the use of torture, and that the relevant intelligence was gained from detainees before subjecting them to torture.